← All Neighbourhood Guides

 What is the average home price in Markland Wood, Toronto?

-Markland Wood is an exclusively detached neighbourhood.
+Markland Wood is a detached-dominant neighbourhood.
 Homes range from approximately $1.3M to $2.5M+ depending on lot size, condition, renovation quality, and position within the neighbourhood.
 Bungalows represent the lower end of the range and offer the most renovation potential.
 Two-storey homes and properties backing onto the Markland Wood Golf Club fairways or the Etobicoke Creek ravine command the highest prices.
 Contact Dave directly for current comparable sales before making any purchase decision.

 What schools are in Markland Wood, Toronto?

-Many Markland Wood addresses feed to Millwood Junior School at the elementary level, Bloordale Middle School for Grades 7-8, and Silverthorn Collegiate Institute for public secondary (all TDSB).
+Many Markland Wood addresses feed to Millwood Junior School (JK to Grade 5) at the elementary level, Bloordale Middle School for Grades 6 to 8, and Silverthorn Collegiate Institute for public secondary (Grades 9 to 12), all TDSB.
 Catchment boundaries are address-specific and change periodically; always verify your exact address at tdsb.on.ca before purchasing.
-Michael Power/St. Joseph High School (TCDSB) is a well-regarded Catholic secondary option in Etobicoke; eligibility depends on religion and address.
+Michael Power - St. Joseph High School (TCDSB) is a well-regarded Catholic secondary option in Etobicoke; eligibility depends on religion and address.

 Is Markland Wood a good neighbourhood for families?

 Yes, Markland Wood is one of Etobicoke's most family-oriented neighbourhoods.
-Large lots with outdoor space, quiet low-traffic residential streets, a local public school within the neighbourhood, Centennial Park nearby to the north, and the Etobicoke Creek trail on the eastern edge all suit families well.
+Large lots with outdoor space, quiet low-traffic residential streets, local public schools within the neighbourhood, Centennial Park nearby to the north, and the Etobicoke Creek trail on the western edge all suit families well.
 The primary trade-off is car dependency: most daily errands and activities require driving, which families with younger children tend to accept and those accustomed to urban walkability may find more limiting than expected.

 How long is the commute from Markland Wood to downtown Toronto?

-By public transit, the door-to-door commute to Union Station or the Financial District is typically 40 to 55 minutes.
-Most residents take TTC bus service on Burnhamthorpe Road or Bloor Street West to either Islington Station or Kipling Station (Line 2 Bloor-Danforth), then the subway east into downtown.
+By public transit, the door-to-door commute to Union Station or the Financial District is approximately 40 to 60 minutes depending on destination and transfers.
+Most residents take a TTC bus, such as the 50 Burnhamthorpe, to Kipling or Islington Station on Line 2 (Bloor-Danforth), then the subway east into downtown.
 By car, the drive via the Gardiner Expressway or the QEW is typically 25 to 40+ minutes depending on traffic.
 Markland Wood is not a short-commute neighbourhood by transit; most residents who work downtown drive or accept the longer transit journey in exchange for the neighbourhood's other attributes.

 What is Markland Wood, Toronto known for?